prashgarg/health-cLLaiMs/readme.txt

 4_classify_pubhealth_with_openai.ipynb
   • Illustrates how we classify PUBHEALTH dataset claims using the same prompt structure

+6_validation_back_translation.ipynb
+  • Conducts the back translation validation exercise.

-Notes on notebooks 1_, 2_ and 4_:
+Notes on notebooks 1_, 2_, 4_ and 6_:
-  • Provided for illustration only; not intended to be re-run end-to-end.
+  • Provided for illustration only; not intended to be re-run end-to-end since they incur API charges and require an API key..
   • All prompts and model settings (including for Ollama open-source models and Gemini) are identical across implementations—only operational code differs.
   • Initial, intermediary, and final data files have been saved in int_data/ so that analyses can proceed without re-running notebooks 1_, 2_, or 4_.

 3_evaluate_health_claim_predictions.Rmd
   • Loads processed health-claim classification outputs from int_data/
   • Computes accuracy metrics and generates Figure 1

 5_evaluate_pubhealth_predictions.Rmd
   • Loads processed PUBHEALTH classification outputs from int_data/
   • Computes inaccuracy heatmaps and generates Figure 2
+  • Conducts additional statistical analysis to generate Supplementary Datasets S1-3

 Each code file contains additional inline documentation describing inputs, outputs, and step-by-step methods.
 Please open project.Rproj in RStudio to set the working directory and manage package dependencies.